dsheedes/jquery_progressBar/README.md

 	goBack:false, //True if you want to disable progress drop (Ex. if you want to go from 100% to 50%).
 } THESE VALUES ARE DEFAULT

+*Notice that if you input a value like 50.9, the text will write out 51%.
+This is due to rounding up the values, however this does not impact the element expanding to 50.9%.
+In the future updates I hope to make rounding optional.

 HOW TO USE
 ==========
 This is completely up to you, this is how I've done it, and I will explain how it works.